Dietetic Internship Program

 - Applicants must be accepted into one of the MS programs in the department of Nutrition, Food, and Exercise Sciences at Florida State University – you can apply through the FSU Admissions website.

 - Additional information about the application process for the internship can be found on the page for prospective dietetic internship students.

 The Florida State University DI Program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-The Commission can be reached at:

 The Academy of Nutrition and Dietetics

 120 S. Riverside Plaza, Suite 2000

 Chicago, IL 60606-6995

 1-800-877-1600 (ext.
 5500)